 The Block Editor, coupled with the Block Visibility plugin, makes scheduling content incredibly easy and requires zero coding skills.
-Whether you’re running an online store, or writing a personal blog, there are so many ways you can benefit from content scheduling.
+Whether you’re running an online store or writing a personal blog, there are so many ways you can benefit from content scheduling.
 Best of all, it’s free!

 Here are a few examples to get you started.

 - Running a sale that starts at midnight?
 Schedule all promotional content to automatically display at 12:00 am.
-No need stay up late and manually publish website updates.
+No need to stay up late and manually publish website updates.

 - Automate the public release of material for your upcoming presentation or online course.
 Keep your content hidden until the course or presentation has started.